ejerson/FlashMe/README.md

 * Auto demote a card if a user fails to remember them at a given set of time.
 * Users will be able to swipe instead of having to click the review button to review a new card

-## TODOS
-* Add a link to generated Javadoc HTML pages in your repository.
-* The project must include Javadoc documentation.